sfigg/commercialization-public/customize/desktop/retail-demo-experience.md

 * The source video should be appropriate quality to ensure the best possible playback on the device based on its graphics rendering capabilities (resolution, color capabilities, and graphics processing power).
 * We recommend matching the video resolution to the optimal resolution on each device when possible.
 Otherwise, resolution should be 1920 x 1080.

-### Upload the video to the Microsoft Retail Demo Ingestion Portal (RDIP)
+### Upload the video to the Microsoft RDX Submission Tool

 Once you’ve created your video attract loop, include it in a package using the [RDX Submission Tool](https://www.windowsretaildemo.com).
-The RDIP tool enables content to be targeted by language, region, and model.
+The tool enables content to be targeted by language, region, and model.
 For more details on using the portal, please see the RDX_Submission_Tool_Onboarding_V2 document.

+This tool was formerly named Retail Demo Ingestion Portal (RDIP).

 ### Add the video to the image